How To Value A Real Estate Brokerage?

 Affiliations

-A brokerage can have a higher value when affiliating with trusted regional or national brands.
+A brokerage may have a higher value when affiliating with trusted regional or national brands.

 Results

-When a firm has inconsistent results for a few consecutive years before selling it, it may have lower market pricing.
+When a firm has inconsistent results for a few consecutive years before selling it, it will lower the market value.

 It can be either because of the real estate market or a problem within the organization.